Aircoookie/WLED/usermods/PIR_staircase/README.md

 [HC-SR04](https://components101.com/ultrasonic-sensor-working-pinout-datasheet)
 ultrasonic sensor.

-Comment out the line that defines the bottomPIR_PIN, like so:
+Comment out the line in `PIR_staircase_config.h` that defines the bottomPIR_PIN, like so:

 ```
 // #define bottomPIR_PIN D6
 ```

-A few lines below that, you'll find two lines defining where the `Signal` and `Echo` pins of your HC-SR04 sensor are connected to.
+A few lines below that, you'll find two lines defining where the `Trigger` and `Echo` pins of your HC-SR04 sensor are connected to.
 Change them to match your connections:

 ```
-#define bottomSignalPin D0
+#define bottomTriggerPin D0
 #define bottomEchoPin D1
 ```